middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/4-faculty-organization-and-governance.md

 *   may nominate candidates for honorary degrees.
 For this purpose, the Faculty Senate shall operate under the general principle that honorary degrees are awarded to recognize individuals whose work exemplifies the qualities of intellect, character, and creativity most valued by the Institute; and to acknowledge individual accomplishments, especially academic accomplishments, and general contributions to society.
 These nominations may be forwarded to the VPAA and the president of Middlebury for consideration.

 **C.4.e.
 Senate Officers**
-The president and vice-president of the Faculty Senate must be full-time regular faculty members.

-The Faculty Assembly shall elect the new Senate president at the meeting of the Faculty Assembly in the second week of the spring semester, thus permitting sufficient time for the relevant program and school to arrange for the president’s teaching load reduction.
-The term of the Senate president shall be three (3) years beginning on the first of July following election the previous semester.

-Once the Senate has been constituted in the second week of the fall semester (see above), it shall elect a vice-president to assist the president in the completion of all duties.
-The vice-president shall normally be from a different school than that of the president.
-The term of the Senate vice-president shall be three (3) years beginning on election by the Senate prior to the meeting of the Faculty Assembly in the second week of the fall semester.

-The president, assisted by the president-elect in years where one is training, attend leadership meetings organized by the administration, represent faculty in decisions on distributing faculty development funds, meet regularly with the VPAA, keep records of faculty decisions and votes, and organize changes to the Faculty Handbook in consultation with Middlebury's Legal Council and Human Resources representatives as needed.
+The Senate leadership (President, President-Elect, and Past President), shall divide the leadership duties.
+Faculty Senate develops and maintains job descriptions for each role, though the leadership may decide by mutual agreement to make adjustments to the division of labor, as long as all required work is completed.
+Responsibilities of the Senate leadership include representing faculty at appropriate Middlebury meetings, representing faculty in decisions on distributing faculty development funds, meeting regularly with the VPAA and/or Deans, organizing Senate and Assembly meetings, organizing faculty elections, keeping records of faculty decisions and votes, soliciting faculty input in shared governance, and organizing changes to the Faculty Handbook in consultation with Middlebury's General Counsel and Human Resources representatives as needed.

 There shall be a budget for those activities deemed necessary for the effective operation of the Faculty Senate, approved as part of the Institute’s normal budget process.
-The Faculty Senate president shall maintain an official presence in the form of an office, normally his/her personal faculty office.
-The vice-president shall assist the president in all duties and shall attend meetings as the representative of the Faculty Senate when the president is unable to do so.

-The president of the Senate shall receive release time from teaching in agreement with the VPAA of the Institute.
-As with sabbatical leaves, release time for these positions is dependent on the ability of the school to continue its academic programs given the reduced teaching load of the president and vice-president of the Senate, and the requisite budgetary support.
+The President of the Senate shall receive release time from teaching in agreement with the VPAA of the Institute.
+As with sabbatical leaves, release time for these positions is dependent on the ability of the school to continue its academic programs given the reduced teaching load of the Presidentof the Senate, and the requisite budgetary support.
 The Senate president may also request a work-study student for specific projects.

-The faculty representative to the Board of Overseers is an _ex officio_ member of the Faculty Senate and attends meetings when necessary.

 **C.4.f.
 Faculty Committees**

-Standing Committees shall include the Faculty Evaluation Committee (FEC) and the Academic Policy, Standards, and Instruction Committee (APSIC).
+Standing Committees of the Faculty Senate shall include the Faculty Evaluation Committee (FEC) and the Academic Policy, Standards, and Instruction Committee (APSIC).
 These committees are important elements of faculty governance.
 They receive instructions from the Faculty Senate, and shall keep the Senate apprised of their work in a timely fashion.

 Standing committees shall have the responsibilities and authorities set forth in the committee descriptions below, together with such additional duties and responsibilities as may be assigned them by the Faculty Senate.
+Committee terms run from July 1 through June 30 of each year, though summer work is typically limited to urgent needs.

-A standing committee consists of two faculty members from each school and one member elected at-large by the Faculty Assembly, each with full voting power.
+A standing committee consists of five faculty members elected by the Faculty Assembly, each with full voting power.
 Faculty Evaluation Committee members must be regular faculty on multiple-year contracts and shall not be eligible for promotion or contract renewal during their terms of office.
 The Academic Policy, Standards, and Instruction Committee shall have a student member with full voting power, selected by the Student Council.
 The VPAA and the registrar are _ex officio_ members of the Academic Policy, Standards, and Instruction Committee and attend meetings when necessary.

 The term of office for each faculty member serving on a standing committee (i.e. Senate, FEC, APSIC) shall be three years,\* normally with a turnover of approximately one-third (1/3) of the membership on each committee each year.
-If faculty members are unable to serve out the full 3-year terms on FEC due to an application by these faculty members for contract renewal, sabbatical, or promotion during their 3-year terms, then as an exception said faculty members may serve a 2-year term on the FEC.
+If faculty members are unable to serve out the full 3-year terms on FEC due to an application by these faculty members for contract renewal, sabbatical, or promotion during their 3-year terms, then as an exception, said faculty members may serve a 2-year term on the FEC.

-The term of office for each faculty member serving on a standing committee (i.e. Senate, FEC, and APSIC) shall normally be three years,\* with a turnover of approximately one-third (1/3) of the membership on each committee each year.
 In elections, priority for being included on the slate of candidates will go to faculty members who are able to serve 3-year terms.

-The faculty of each school shall establish its own procedure for selecting and removing its representatives to standing committees.
-School faculty who are members of the Faculty Assembly shall be eligible for selection.
-Members of standing committees shall regularly report back to their schools.
-In the last week of March, Committee chairs shall inform the Senate president of upcoming vacancies.
-The Senate president shall then inform the school deans of upcoming vacancies in the Senate, FEC, and APSIC so that nominations can be made and elections held in April.
-Terms begin the following September.
-The results shall be announced at the Faculty Assembly in May, at which time any at-large members can be elected.
+Nominations should be managed to try to ensure a diverse representation of academic programs on the committees.

 The Faculty Senate may appoint _ad hoc_ committees to help it discharge its functions or to perform periodic functions, and to engage with substantial changes that may affect the nature of the Institute.
 These may include, but are not limited to: